 If a student wishes to express a grievance about another student or a faculty or a staff member, the student should first meet with the director of the M.A.C.D. program and obtain a grievance form.
 Grievances reviewed first by the director of the M.A.C.D. program.
 An appeal of a grievance finding will be heard by a special committee appointed by the director of the M.A.C.D. program.
-The dean of graduate and continuing studies is the final arbiter of a grievance.
+The academic dean is the final arbiter of a grievance.
 The student has the right to be represented by counsel.